rohanmaddamsetti/parallyze/README.md

         for 1 to n genomes:
           draw x_i mutations from the mutation matrix, and drop onto reference genome.

 ###Procedure 2: Dispersion Test.
+For a single gene, what is the distribution
+of mutations across my experimental lineages compared to a null distribution?

 Genomes from evolution experiment.
 Assume star phylogeny.

     for 1 to N replicates:
         Shuffle all mutations across n genomes.
     Calculate how often a certain dispersion pattern occurs (e.g., 12 mutations in nadR; all mutations occur in separate genomes).

-###Procedure 3: Simulating an evolution experiment (constant u, no mutators)

-Start with a 4x4 matrix and set lambda = mean number of mutations per genome, and n = number of genomes.

-    for 1 to N replicates:
-      for 1 to n:
-        draw x_i from Poisson(lambda)
-        drop x_i onto reference genome
+###Procedure 3: Phylogeny construction.
+What is the phylogeny of my sequenced genomes?

-###Procedure 4: Genomes from multiple isolates from the same experimental evolution population.
+Genomes from multiple isolates from the same experimental evolution population.

 1) Infer phylogeny
 2) Infer genotypes of all internal nodes by "using parsimonious assumptions" -- or better.